webappzero/arachne-docs/docs/tutorials/dependency-injection.md

 The format for requesting a robot is a request to a URL of the form `http://robohash.org/<name>`, where `<name>` is the text we want to hash.
 The response will be a PNG image, as a byte stream.

 To actually retrieve the file, we will use the `.openStream` method of the built in `java.net.URL` class, which returns a `java.io.InputStream` object.
-An `InputStream` is great in this context, because we can also pass it directly as the `:body` of a Ring response.
+An `InputStream` is great in this context, because we can also pass it directly as the `:body` of a Pedestal response.

 This means that a good protocol for our use is something like this: